crlngn/crlngn-ui/README.md

 **Carolingian UI** is free to use and distribute.
 If you reuse my code, please add mention to the original repo.

 ### FEATURES:
-- Compact left controls: the icons are smaller and the secondary bars are hidden until an item is hovered or clicked;
+- Compact left controls: the icons are smaller and the secondary bars are hidden until an item is hovered or clicked (configurable);
 - Right panel buttons, sliders and headers have modified styles for a more uniform feel;
 - Secondary controls bar has a different background color to make it clearer;
 - Top Navigation can be horizontally scrolled; player and GM markers are turned into simple lines with the color of each player;
-- Compact Player list - it opens on hover;
+- Compact Player list that opens on hover;
 - Reduced size of macro bar;
 - Chat messages have more compact usage buttons for saving some space (tested on DnD5e 4.x, partial support for other systems);
 - Chat messages are shown in dark mode if the selected Foundry theme is Dark (tested on DnD5e 4.x, partial support for other systems);
+- Settings for custom, macro bar layout, auto-hide left controls and scene navigation;

 <img src="https://github.com/crlngn/crlngn-ui/blob/main/demo/screenshot-2.webp?raw=true" width="100%" height="auto" />